Integration

 Is TimescaleDB a built-in LoadStrike sink?

 Yes.
-The public docs describe TimescaleDB as a built-in reporting sink for eligible plans and explain the configuration options available there.
+The docs describe TimescaleDB as a built-in reporting sink for Enterprise and explain the configuration options available there.

 What should I read after this page?